jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-10.md

 any of the senses we may choose to give to that word.
 The conquest of the air may well be more important than the conquest of India was—we must not confuse geographical frontiers with economic ones.

-It is true that the relative positions of countries or regions may significantly change as one type of investment opportunity is replaced by another.
+The relative positions of countries or regions may significantly change as one type of investment opportunity is replaced by another.
 The smaller a country or region is and the more closely its fortunes are wedded to one particular element in the productive process, the less